qasim-at-tci/docs-site-test/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 ![](/attachments/developerportal/deploy/private-cloud/private-cloud-monitor/grafana-select-pod.png)

-{{% alert type="info" %}}If the dropdowns are empty, this means that no metrics are available for that date range.
+{{% alert color="info" %}}If the dropdowns are empty, this means that no metrics are available for that date range.
 Select another date range in the top right corner, or check if Prometheus is set up correctly.{{% /alert %}}

 Metrics are displayed per pod and not aggregated on a namespace or environment level.
 Every time an app is restarted or scaled up, this will add new pods or replace existing pods with new ones.
 You will need to select the currently running pod from the dropdown to monitor its metrics and logs.

-{{% alert type="info" %}}This dashboard is provided for reference and can be used as an example.
+{{% alert color="info" %}}This dashboard is provided for reference and can be used as an example.
 You can use it to build a custom dashboard with details that are relevant for your organization, such as aggregating metrics per namespace/project or displaying additional metrics from another source.{{% /alert %}}

 ### 4.3 Configuring Metrics Links